Cedric921/cedric-karungu/README.md

    ```bash
    npm run dev
    ```
-   The site will be available at `http://localhost:5173`
+   The Next.js dev server will be available at `http://localhost:3000`

 ### Build for Production